-Consider downsizing first
+Always consider downsizing first

 If you can sell up and move on to a smaller home, and live off the excess cash you have made, great.
-You may also find a property more suitable as you age fewer stairs, perhaps.
-Our Selling your property guide has info and tips on selling your home.
+You may also find a property more suitable as you age – fewer stairs, perhaps, or maybe none at all.
+Our Selling your home guide has full info and tips on what's involved when selling a property.

 If downsizing is right for you, don't put it off.

 People in their 60s often say to me: "I'll do it in a few years."

 And after that it's: "We're now too old to leave."

 So if downsizing is right for you, consider doing it sooner.
 Having said that, if it's a home where you've lived for years and you have many friends in the community, don't underestimate the personal and social impact of moving away if you can only afford to downsize out of the area.

 On top of this, the financial costs can be high, with agent fees and removal costs to factor in – so you'll still need money to finance this option initially.
 Have a read of our Moving home checklist guide for more information on what moving property will likely involve.